Sunday, December 23, 2012

 Rouen Cathedral, France

-All the fuss about Predestination comes about from its plain conflict with other doctrines.
+All the fuss about Predestination comes from its plain conflict with other doctrines.
 As posited by Augustine and interpreted by Calvin, Predestination subverts two key Christian beliefs: first that Jesus died for the sins of everybody, and second that everybody is free to receive Christ's saving grace.
 Seeking primarily to preserve what has come to be called God's "sovereignty," Calvin asserted that Jesus died for only some people (the "L" in TULIP stands for Limited Atonement).
 He also concluded that, since God's will must be done, grace is therefore irresistible (the letter "I").
 Thus demolishing any notion of free will by contending that God forces his grace upon those he has pre-selected.
 On the upside, Calvin's five-point plan confirms the once-saved-always-saved creed, cherished by many believers.
 But I digress.

 The word Predestination appears in exactly two passages in the Bible, both written by the Apostle Paul—once in a letter to the believers in Rome, the other to the Ephesians.
 He does not define it or explain it (though he does quote some OT scriptures that shed a little light on the subject...more on this in Part Three).